Miaooocat/Miaooocat.github.io/source/_posts/Java/Java_Basic/Java_13_Comparable_Comparator.md

 In this method, it returns a negative, zero, or positive integer as the employee Id is less than, equal to or greater than the specified object.

+In **Comparable method**, value must need to know how to be order.
+We could not define the order logic.

 ```
 public class Employee {
     private int id;